JiangyanYu/scRNA_workshop_2021Sep/README.md

 # scRNA_workshop_2021Sep

 Here is the hub for the scRNA workshop at 2021-Sep-10.

-To follow the workshop, please install docker and download image first.
+To follow the workshop, please:

+1) Install docker and download image first according to Install_docker

-Then upload the script into rstudio.
+2) Then upload the script into rstudio.